 Parameter Description hook Type of trigger: server_preop_trig. command The user command.
 See Server-Side Triggers on page 77 for a list of commands that can fire this trigger. principal AccuRev username of person invoking the command. ip The IP address of the client machine. stream1 The user's workspace stream. stream2 The workspace's parent (backing) stream.
-For promote commands, this is the stream being promoted to. stream3 The new name of the workspace or stream. depot Name of depot targeted by the command. objectName Name of object targeted by the command. objectType Type of object targeted by the command: 1=reference tree; 2=workspace; 3=stream; 5=user; 6=group user AccuRev username being modified. newKind New user kind (dispatch or cm). newName New AccuRev username. fromClientPromote (promote) The number of the AccuWork issue record entered by the user, when prompted by thechange-package-level integration. changePackagePromote (promote) A set of <changepackageid> subelements, specifying the change packages (that is, issue records) specified in the user's command.</changepackageid> These forms of the promote command generate a <changepackagepromote> element:</changepackagepromote> promote -I (user specifies issue record number(s) on the command line) • promote (user prompted to specify issue record number(s) by the change-package-level integration) • promote -Fx (user specifies a set of issue records with an XML file) The user can also specify issue record(s) through the AccuRev GUI.
+For promote commands, this is the stream being promoted to. stream3 The new name of the workspace or stream. depot Name of depot targeted by the command. objectName Name of object targeted by the command. objectType Type of object targeted by the command: 1=reference tree; 2=workspace; 3=stream; 5=user; 6=group user AccuRev username being modified. newKind New user kind (dispatch or cm). newKind newName New user kind (dispatch or cm).
+New AccuRev username. newKind newName fromClientPromote New user kind (dispatch or cm).New AccuRev username.(promote) The number of the AccuWork issue record entered by the user, when prompted by thechange-package-level integration. newKind newName fromClientPromote changePackagePromote New user kind (dispatch or cm).
+New AccuRev username. (promote) The number of the AccuWork issue record entered by the user, when prompted by thechange-package-level integration. (promote) A set of <changepackageid> subelements, specifying the change packages (that is, issue records) specified in the user's command.
+These forms of the promote command generate a <changepackagepromote> element: • promote -I (user specifies issue record number(s) on the command line)</changepackagepromote></changepackageid> newKind newName fromClientPromote changePackagePromote New user kind (dispatch or cm).
+New AccuRev username. (promote) The number of the AccuWork issue record entered by the user, when prompted by thechange-package-level integration. (promote) A set of <changepackageid> subelements, specifying the change packages (that is, issue records) specified in the user's command.</changepackageid> These forms of the promote command generate a <changepackagepromote> element:</changepackagepromote> promote -I (user specifies issue record number(s) on the command line) promote (user prompted to specify issue record number(s) by the change-package-level integration) newKind newName fromClientPromote changePackagePromote New user kind (dispatch or cm).
+New AccuRev username. (promote) The number of the AccuWork issue record entered by the user, when prompted by thechange-package-level integration. (promote) A set of <changepackageid> subelements, specifying the change packages (that is, issue records) specified in the user's command.</changepackageid> These forms of the promote command generate a <changepackagepromote> element:</changepackagepromote> promote -I (user specifies issue record number(s) on the command line) promote (user prompted to specify issue record number(s) by the change-package-level integration) promote -Fx (user specifies a set of issue records with an XML file)